BTCElectrician/ohmni-frontend/docs/refactors/deep-reasoning-nuclear-mode-feature-2025-06-25.md

 6. **Cost awareness** - Nuclear mode clearly indicates expense
 7. **Accessibility** - Full keyboard and screen reader support
 8. **Performance** - Minimal bundle size impact from icons
+9. **Icon choice** - Radiation symbol (☢️) chosen over lightning (⚡) for better visual metaphor and universal recognition of nuclear/atomic power

+## Why Radiation Icon?

+The radiation icon (☢️) is superior to the lightning bolt for Nuclear Mode because:
+- **Universal Recognition** - The radiation symbol is globally understood as representing nuclear/atomic power
+- **Better Visual Weight** - The three-segment design is more visually distinct
+- **Appropriate Warning** - The radiation symbol inherently conveys caution/expense
+- **Theme Consistency** - Works better with the red color scheme for "dangerous/expensive" operations

 This completes the production-ready refactor plan with all improvements incorporated.